🪰526,489 violations tracked across 67 Florida counties

 Inspector notes are being added across all restaurants.
 Some inspections may only show violation codes until notes are available.

-• Call Back - Complied
+• Disposition: Call Back - Complied

 • [40-06-5] Employee personal items stored in or above a food preparation area, food, clean equipment and utensils, or single-service items.
 Observed personal bag and clothes on rack above triple sink.